danm0e/react-training-presentation/slides/3-2-React-Quiz/3-2-React-Quiz.md

 Why can't React.memo be applied everywhere by default in React applications?

-Memoizing a component can prevent necessary updates to its children down the component tree<!-- .element: class="fragment" -->
+Memoising a component can prevent necessary updates to its children down the component tree<!-- .element: class="fragment" -->

 Note:
 - Interesting edge case
-- If parent is memoized but children need updates
+- If parent is memoised but children need updates
 - Updates might not propagate correctly
 - Also: Comparison overhead
 - React can't make this decision automatically
-- Developer must choose when to memoize
+- Developer must choose when to memoise

 ---